rodriguezmeza/cTreeBalls/README.md

 Go to the cTreeBalls directory (`cd cTreeBalls/`) and compile (`make clean; make`).
 If the first compilation attempt fails, you may need to open the Makefile_machine file and adapt the name of the compiler (default: gcc), of the optimization flag (default: `-O4 -ffast-math`) and of the OpenMP flag (default: `-fopenmp`; this flag is facultative, you are free to compile without OpenMP if you don't want parallel execution; note that you need the version 4.2 or higher of gcc to be able to compile with `-fopenmp`).
 The code has been tested with gcc version 10 and would be working with version 11, 12.
 (In particular, for compiling on Mac >= 10.9 despite of the clang incompatibility with OpenMP).

-To check that the code runs, you are in `cTreeBalls` directory, type:
+To check that the code runs, if you are in `cTreeBalls` directory, type:

-    make clean; make
+    make clean; make all
     cd tests
     ../cballs